kukuu/AGILITY/micro-services.md

 iii.
 Client needs to discover location of message broker

+## Challenges and bottlenecks to Micro-services

+Direct Client‑to‑Microservice Communication
+In theory, a client could make requests to each of the microservices directly.
+Each microservice would have a public endpoint (https://serviceName.api.company.name).
+This URL would map to the microservice’s load balancer, which distributes requests across the available instances.
+To retrieve the product details, the mobile client would make requests to each of the services listed above.

+Unfortunately, there are challenges and limitations with this option.

+One problem is the mismatch between the needs of the client and the fine‑grained APIs exposed by each of the microservices.
+The client in this example has to make posibly a number of separate requests.
+In more complex applications it might have to make many more.
+While a client could make that many requests over a LAN, it would probably be too inefficient over the public Internet and would definitely be impractical over a mobile network.
+This approach also makes the client code much more complex.

+Another problem with the client directly calling the microservices is that some might use protocols that are not web‑friendly.
+One service might use Thrift binary RPC while another service might use the AMQP messaging protocol.
+Neither protocol is particularly browser‑ or firewall‑friendly and is best used internally.
+An application should use protocols such as HTTP and WebSocket outside of the firewall.

+Another drawback with this approach is that it makes it difficult to refactor the microservices.
+Over time we might want to change how the system is partitioned into services.
+For example, we might merge two services or split a service into two or more services.
+If, however, clients communicate directly with the services, then performing this kind of refactoring can be extremely difficult.
+Because of these kinds of problems it rarely makes sense for clients to talk directly to microservices.

 ## Seting up a  microservice team

 1. Set up feature teams  that can possibly set up a new service in under four hours.
 What this means